leangjia/blender_docs/manual/editors/uv/selecting.rst

 Sync Selection
-   Turning on the *Sync Selection* button causes selection of components in the 3D View to sync with their corresponding elements in the UV editor.
+   Turning on the *Sync Selection* button causes selection of components in the 3D Viewport to sync with their corresponding elements in the UV editor.
    If off only the selected faces are displayed in the UV editor.
    These two modes have very different results when transforming components in the UV editor.